RuKira/RuKiraTweaks/README.md

 # RuKiraTweaks
 ## Config
+Acceptable Config Options:
+- examineAll + examineAllExeptKeys + ?debugLogging
+- examineAll + examineAllExceptCollector + ?debugLogging
+- examineAll + examineAllExceptKeysAndCollector + ?debugLogging
+- examineAll + ?debugLogging

 Enabled: Disables or Enables the mod - Default = True

-examineAll: Disables or Enables the Examine All feature - Default = True
+[SVM Feature] examineAll: Disables or Enables the Examine All feature - Default = true
+- If all other options below are disabled, this will examine ALL items

+[SVM Feature] examineAllExceptKeys: Disables or Enables the Examine All Except Keys feature - Default = false
+- If Enabled examineAllExceptCollector is disabled

+[RuKira Tweaks Unique] examineAllExceptCollector: Disables or Enables the Examine All Except Collector Items feature - Default = false

+[RuKira Tweaks Unique] examineAllExceptKeysAndCollector: Disables or Enables the Examine All Except Keys & Collector Items feature - Default = true
+- If enabled examineAllExceptColletor is disabled
+- if enabled examineAllExceptKeys is disabled

-debugLogging: Disables or Enables the Verbose Logging - Default = False (Only Enable If I request)
+debugLogging: Disables or Enables the Verbose Logging - Default = False

 ## Features
 For now this mod just makes it so you examine everything off start.